Snow too thick to plow keeps skiers from California resorts

 “State Route 267 is so deep that plows can no longer plow.
 They have ordered up a large blower to try and clear the pass,” Placer County sheriff’s Lt.
 Andrew Scott said in a tweet with a video of the snow-covered road.

-The resort has already gotten 163 inches (414 centimeters) of snow this month, just 5 inches shy of its snowfall record for February, set in 1986.
+The resort has already gotten 163 inches of snow this month, just 5 inches shy of its snowfall record for February, set in 1986.

 Crews were starting repairs on State Routes 74 and 243.
 A route combining surviving portions of the two mountain highways and a county road kept the communities connected to the world, but authorities urged outsiders to leave the tenuous route to residents.